In this document

 this means that you can do most of your licensing development once, in a library

 project, then include the library sources in your various application projects.

 In this way, you can easily maintain a uniform implementation of licensing

 across all of your projects and maintain it centrally.

 The LVL is provided as a configured library project — once you have downloaded it, you can start using it right away.

-If you are working in Eclipse with ADT, you need to add the LVL to your workspace as a new development project, in the same way as you would a new application project.
+If you are working in Android Studio, you need to add the LVL to your project as a new module.

-For more information about how to create an application project or work with library projects in Eclipse, see Managing Projects from Eclipse with ADT.
+For more information about how to work with library modules in Android Studio, see Managing Projects from Android Studio.